pagkly/Zed/Investopedia3/Cash Flow From Investing Activities.md

 ## Types of Cash Flow

-Overall, the cash flow statement provides an account of the cash used in operations, including [working capital](https://www.investopedia.com/terms/w/workingcapital.asp), financing, and investing.
+Overall, the cash flow statement provides an account of the cash used in operations, including [[working capital]](https://www.investopedia.com/terms/w/workingcapital.asp), financing, and investing.
 There are three sections–labeled activities–on the cash flow statement.

 ### Cash Flow from Operating